JetBrains/kotlin-wrappers/kotlin-react-redux/README.md

 ```

 However, you may want to use `rConnect` to connect your components, because it allows you to use
-typesafe-builders instead of returning props objects.
+type-safe builders instead of returning props objects.
 If you would like to just use `connect` as usual,
 you can do that too.

 ```